 Your payment site should be fast and secure (e.g., comply with HIPAA and HITRUST standards) to deliver an outstanding user experience that’ll encourage patients to pay on time while ensuring that you’re adhering to strict industry regulations.

-2. Fraud Charges and Billing Errors
+2. Fraud Charges and Medical Billing Errors

 Did you know that up to 80% of medical bills contain errors?
 These can be caused by poor documentation, missing explanations of benefits, incorrect patient information, etc. Also, duplicate and wrongful billing can create a frustrating experience and increase your administrative cost.